SoundScapeRenderer/SSRemoteVST/README.md

 The SSRemote VST plugin was developed for Linux and tested with the [Ardour DAW](http://ardour.org/).
 Since the Plugin was developed in the light of cross-platform compatibility it might also run under other Operating Systems (OS) and DAWs.

-Since this is a <b>experimental project</b>, any contributions are very much welcome!
+This currently is a <b>experimental project</b>.
+Any contributions are very much welcome!

 ## Running the VST Plugin